BU-Spark/ml-herbarium/segmentation/README.md

 ### Label and Line Segmentation

-NOTE: This script relies on running the specimen images through the CRAFT detector.
+NOTE: This script relies on running the specimen images through the CRAFT detector first.
 Documentation can be found here: https://github.com/clovaai/CRAFT-pytorch

 Once the text boxes have been obtained from CRAFT (as the .txt file), all that needs to be changed in the script are the directory paths.
 The script will